ishaansaxena/FilmCharacterRelationships/README.md

 ## Script functions

 extractCharacterVerbs.py: Extracts the verbs used by each character in the dataset via dependancy parsing and coreference resolution using SpaCy.
+Download 'GoogleNews-vectors-negative300.bin' to run this script.

 extractMetadataForRMN.py: Extracted the metadata, span, movie and character embeddings, for the Relationship Modeling Network proposed in the paper "Feuding Families and Former Friends"" written by Mohit Iyyer et al.